AyanaZaire/git-interview-baseline/README.md

 See, we can't push all those commits.
 Wouldn't it have been great if we simply isolated our work on the new-feature into its own copy of our code so that until it's done, we could have deployed the commit that fixes the application?
 We can do exactly this using a feature in git called branches.

 ## Create and Checkout a New Branch

 ### Making a branch with `git branch`

-Let's quickly make a repository that we can use as a sandbox to experiment with the collaborative features of git.
-You don't have to follow along, you'll be able to understand the concepts from the reading but if you'd like, you can copy and paste these commands locally.
+Below we're going to quickly cover making a repository that we can use as a sandbox to experiment with the collaborative features of git.
+You will become familiar with the concepts from the reading alone, but if you learn better by doing please follow along and copy + paste these commands in your terminal.

-From our home directory we're going to make a new directory for our mission-critical-application.
+In our terminal, let's navigate to the folder where we keep our code projects and make a new directory for a application titled `mission-critical-application`.

 ```
-~ $ mkdir mission-critical-application
+code-projects $ mkdir mission-critical-application
-~ $ cd mission-critical-application
+code-projects $ cd mission-critical-application
 mission-critical-application $ git init
 mission-critical-application $ touch application.rb
 mission-critical-application $ git add application.rb
 mission-critical-application $ git commit -m "First working version of application.rb"
 ```

+Let's review what's happening above, line by line:
 1. We made a new directory with `mkdir mission-critical-application`.
 2. We moved into that directory with `cd mission-critical-application`.
 3. We turned that directory into a git repository with `git init`.
-4. We created our application `touch application.rb`.
+4. We created our application file with `touch application.rb`.
-5. We programmed an entire working first version in `application.rb` (*not reflected in the CLI commands above, but we did, and it was awesome, great job*).
+5. Although this is not reflected above, we programmed the entire first working version in `application.rb` (*it was awesome, great job*).
 6. We added our `application.rb` to git with `git add application.rb`.
 7. We committed the first working version of our application with `git commit -m "First working version of application.rb"`.
-8. You deploy your application to production and people start using it (*also not reflected in the CLI commands above, but we did, and it too was awesome, great job*).
+8. Again, not reflected above, but imagine you deployed your application to production and people start using it (*it too was awesome, great job*).

-With our application online and customers rolling in, we notice a bug and quickly add a fix in the form of a file, `first-bug-fix.rb` (*this is just an example*).
+With our application online and customers rolling in, we notice a bug.
+We quickly add a fix in the form of a file, we're going to title `first-bug-fix.rb` (*this is just an example*).

 ```
 mission-critical-application $ touch first-bug-fix.rb